darkdoc/validatedpatterns_docs/content/patterns/retail/getting-started.md

 ## Prerequisite Tools

 Install the installation tooling dependencies.
-You will need:

-{% include prerequisite-tools.md %}
+{{% include quickstart %}}

 ## How to deploy